asp2insp/GoSSIP/api.md

 Each returns a filtered stream. filtered streams are lazily built so each message is only queried once per filtered view.

 when a filtered view is created, it runs through all available historical data, then continues to update whenever new data is available.

+Filters are always composable and will warn when you try to compose contradictory filters.

+If the PubSideFilters setting is enabled, filters will eventually be pushed over connections to reduce the number of messages sent.

+Filtered views are immutable once built.